INNVTV/NetCore-Clean-Architecture/README.md

 ![Notifications](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/mediatr-notifications.png)

-**Note:** You can see an example of notifications used inside of a pipleline behavior here: **Core.Infrastructure.Pipeline.TracingBehavior** - This example uses the **Core.Infrastructure.Notifications.Publisher.Ping** notification and **Core.Infrastructure.Notifications.Subscriber.Pong1/2** NotificationHandler(s).
+**Note:** You can see an example of notifications used inside of a pipleline behavior here: **Core.Infrastructure.Pipeline.TracingBehavior** - This example uses the **Core.Infrastructure.Notifications.PingPong.Publisher.Ping** notification and **Core.Infrastructure.Notifications.PingPong.Subscribers.Pong1/2** NotificationHandler(s).

 ## MediatR Pipeline Behaviors with Notifications
 The illustration below showcases how the Ping/Pong Notification Pub/Sub example is used within the TraceBehavior Pipeline/Behavior.

 ![Pipelines-Notifications](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/mediatr-pipeline-notifications.png)

 ## Dependency Injection and CoreConfiguration
 Dependency Injection is handled through the default .Net Core Service Provider.
 An ICoreConfiguration interface is used to encapsulate many applcation related settings.
 3rd party service connectors are set up through various interfaces such as IDocumentContext, IStorageContext and IRedisContext.